Weather: Fine conditions forecast for most after wild weekend

 SH6 from Hokitika to Franz Josef has been closed since Saturday after a large slip at Mt Hercules south of Harihari.

-Westland District Council Emergency Control Centre spokeswoman, Kim Hibbs, said SH6 between Hokitika and Harihari my reopen after it is reassessed.
+Westland District Council Emergency Control Centre spokeswoman, Kim Hibbs, said SH6 between Hokitika and Harihari may reopen after it is reassessed.

 Further south, the highway from Harihari and Mt Hercules is likely to be closed until at least Friday.